 How can sake help your skin?

-- Hydration: Sake is included in many beauty products in Japan due to its high amino acid and glycerol content.
+Sake is included in many beauty products in Japan due to its high amino acid and glycerol content.
 You would think that as an alcohol, sake might dry out your skin, but on the contrary, amino acids such as glutamic acid help to retain moisture and prevent it from evaporating from your skin.
 No wonder the geisha used to soak their entire bodies in sake-filled baths!
+For an at-home spa treatment, we recommend using the Clear Turn Beautiful Skin Artisan Japanese Sake Moisturizing Mask to hydrate and moisturize the skin.

-- Smoothing: Sake is rich in enzymes that gently exfoliate the top layer of the skin, without stripping the skin of moisture.
+Sake is rich in enzymes that gently exfoliate the top layer of the skin, without stripping the skin of moisture.
 The high concentration of amino acids and saccharides also help to smoothen out uneven skin texture, maintain elasticity and replenish the skin of nutrients.
+If that wasn’t enough, sake also contains alpha hydroxy acids (AHAs), fruit acids that are well-known in the skincare world for their usage in chemical peels and other exfoliating products.
+AHAs are the go-to for unclogging blocked pores, minimizing fine lines, and reducing the appearance of enlarged pores.
+Although they help to shed dead skin cells, AHAs are suited to normal and dry skin types due to their moisturizing properties and ability to stimulate collagen production.

-- Anti-aging: Apart from the amino acids that also triple as anti-aging heroes, sake also contains ferulic acid, an antioxidant that acts as a UV light absorber and helps to shield the skin from sun damage.
+Apart from the amino acids that also triple as anti-aging heroes, sake also contains ferulic acid, an antioxidant that acts as a UV light absorber and helps to shield the skin from sun damage.
 By neutralizing free-radical damage, ferulic acid can aid in reducing fine lines, wrinkles, and spots.
+If you're looking for a cleanser that helps with anti-aging, we recommend Mutenka Sekken Kobe Sake Cold Process Soap.